neuralmagic/sparseml/integrations/torchvision/README.md

 # SparseML Torchvision Integration

-By integrating with Torchvision, SparseML enables you to train inference-optimized sparse versions of popular image classification models like ResNet-50 on your dataset.
+This directory explains how to use SparseML's `torchvision` integration to train inference-optimized sparse NLP models on your dataset.

-There are two pathways:
+There are two main workflows enabled by SparseML:

-- **Sparse Transfer Learning**: fine-tune a pre-sparsified checkpoint on your own dataset **[RECOMMENDED]**
+- **Sparse Transfer Learning** - fine-tune a pre-sparsified checkpoint on your own dataset **[RECOMMENDED]**

-- **Sparsification from Scratch**: Apply state-of-the-art training-aware pruning and quantization algorithms to arbitrary Torchvision models.
+- **Sparsification from Scratch** - apply pruning and quantization to sparsify `torchvision` models from scratch

-Once trained, SparseML enables you to export models to the ONNX format, such that they can be deployed with DeepSparse for GPU-class performance on the CPU.
+Once trained, SparseML enables you to export models to the ONNX format, such that they can be deployed with DeepSparse.

 ## Installation